The Refugees Initiative

 Paper Wireframes

-Before moving onto high fidelity wireframes and mocks, I wanted to get a feel for what the core of the web app would look like when put in front of me.
+Before moving onto high-fidelity wireframes and mocks, I wanted to get a feel for what the web app's core would look like when put in front of me.

 Paper-Wireframes-1